-Basically, During the program translation, there are some defined variables with the data type and these data types are already changed to another data type through the program compilation.
-This process has a name called PHP type juggling.
+In other words, during program translation, there are some defined variables with their data types that change to another type through the program compilation.

-Also, this concept is referring to the arithmetic that is already written in the first letter of a string data type value and calculated with another integer data type value.
+Also, this concept refers to the arithmetic that is already written in the first letter of a string data type value and calculated with another integer data type value.

 Let’s see how it works with PHP code examples.

-As I mentioned before, the type of juggling is happening during the program translation.
-The following example shows you the first data type for the PHP variable was an integer value.
+The following example shows you that the first data type for the PHP variable was an integer value.

 $value = 150;